ACM40960/project-Usman0074/README.md

-# Monte Carlo Simulation of the Premier League
+<h1 >Monte Carlo Simulation of the Premier League based on Modelling Goals Scored</h1>